pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

 * The `Instrumentation` CR - operator injects the attributes to the application container via `OTEL_RESOURCE_ATTRIBUTES` env var.
 The OpenTelemetry SDK used in the auto-instrumentation reads the variable.
 * The `OpenTelemetryCollector` CR - the [k8sattributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) enriches spans with attributes in the collector
-* The `OpenTelemetryCollector` CR - in the sidecar mode use [resourcedetection](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor).
+* The `OpenTelemetryCollector` CR - in the `sidecar` mode use [resourcedetectionprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor).
 The operator sets `OTEL_RESOURCE_ATTRIBUTES` with Kubernetes resource attributes and the variable can be consumed by `env` detector see [the blog post](https://opentelemetry.io/blog/2022/k8s-metadata/#using-resource-detector-processor) for more details.

 Kubernetes resource attributes like  are set